 I freely admit that I absolutely love cooking with ricotta.
 The flavour and texture that come from adding that magical cheese improve everything instantly whether it’s a sweet or savoury dish.

-If you are looking to try something different these Ricotta and Grana Padano Fritters with Tomato and Basil Salsa are amazing served as starters.Or this Almond Crepe Cake with Blood Orange Blossom Ricotta Cream.
+If you are looking to try something easy and delicious, try Spinach Ricotta Pasta with Lemon Butter Chicken as a quick one pan dinner.Or this Almond Crepe Cake with Blood Orange Blossom Ricotta Cream.

 Those two recipes show versatility of ricotta.
-In the first one it’s cooked into savoury fritters and in the second one it serve as a frosting for a cake!!
+In the first one it’s cooked into a delicious savoury pasta sauce and in the second one it serves as a frosting for a cake!!